chris-wood/chris-wood.github.io/_drafts/channel_and_object_encr.md

 ## Object Encryption

 When I speak of object encryption I refer to encrypting whole objects (messages, blocks of data, etc.) at rest.
 Unlike channel encryption, there is no notion of a session.
-Therefore, object encryption keys are not ephemeral -- they must last for at least as long as the data.
+Consequently, object encryption keys are not ephemeral; they must last for at least as long as the data.
 (How else would encrypted data be recovered?)
-Consequently, not only must the keys be chosen appropriately (i.e., have a suitable security level depending on the sensitivity and longevitiy of the data), but the keys themselves must be protected.
+Thus, not only must the keys be chosen appropriately (i.e., have a suitable security level depending on the sensitivity and longevitiy of the data), but the keys themselves must be protected.
 It does not matter if data that will last 10 seconds is encrypted with a 256-bit key -- if the encryption key is compromised then data is also subject to being compromised.
 (In this case, why bother encrypting the data at all?
-I'm not advocating this approach.
-I'm merely pointing out one conclusion to be derived from this course of action.)
+Of course, I'm not advocating this approach.
+I'm merely pointing out one conclusion that can be derived from this stupid decision.)

+# Lifetime and Management Issues

-As you can plainly see, the key difference between object and channel encryption is that the former requires state to be stored whereas the latter does not.
+As you can plainly see, the fundamental difference between object and channel encryption is that the former requires state to be stored whereas the latter does not.
 That state is the key.

-# Lifetime and Management Issues

-A vital ingredient for secure data encryption is proper key management.
+A vital ingredient for secure communication is proper key management.
 And in object encryption, this is no easy problem to solve.
-Let's take AWS S3 as an example.
-S3 buckets provide server-side encryption with server-generated and managed keys as well as client-generated keys [3].
+Let's consider AWS S3 for a moment.
+S3 buckets (data stores) provide server-side encryption with server-generated and managed keys as well as client-generated keys [3].
 Regardless of who maintains the keys, they must be secure from unauthorized access.
 The server and client are solving the same problem of access control.
 And that's a classical security problem that dates